ADHD Parenting Tips

 The power of a positive attitude

-- Don’t sweat the small stuff and be willing to make some compromises.
+Don’t sweat the small stuff and be willing to make some compromises.
 One chore left undone isn’t a big deal when your child has completed two others plus the day’s homework.
-If you are a perfectionist, you will not only be constantly dissatisfied but also create impossible expectations for your ADD/ADHD child.
+If you are a perfectionist, you will not only be constantly dissatisfied but also create impossible expectations for your child with ADHD.

-When you take care of yourself, you’re better able to take care of your child
+Take care of yourself so you’re better able to care for your child

-As your child’s role model and most important source of strength, it is vital that you live healthfully.
-If you are overtired or have simply run out of patience, you risk losing sight of the structure and support you have so carefully set up for your child with ADD/ADHD.
+As your child’s role model and most important source of strength, it is vital that you live a healthy life.
+If you are overtired or have simply run out of patience, you risk losing sight of the structure and support you have so carefully set up for your child with ADHD.

-- Take breaks.
-Friends and family can be wonderful about offering to babysit, but you may feel guilty about leaving your child, or leaving the volunteer with a child with ADD/ADHD.
+Take breaks.
+Friends and family can be wonderful about offering to babysit, but you may feel guilty about leaving your child, or leaving the volunteer with a child with ADHD.
 Next time, accept their offer and discuss honestly how best to handle your child.

 Children with ADHD are more likely to succeed in completing tasks when the tasks occur in predictable patterns and in predictable places.
 Your job is to create and sustain structure in your home, so that your child knows what to expect and what they are expected to do.

-Tips for helping your child with ADD/ADHD stay focused and organized
+Tips for helping your child with ADHD stay focused and organized:

-- Do your best to be neat and organized.
+Do your best to be neat and organized.
 Set up your home in an organized way.
 Make sure your child knows that everything has its place.
-Role model neatness and organization as much as possible.
+Lead by example with neatness and organization as much as possible.

-Avoid problems by keeping kids with attention deficit disorder busy!
+Avoid problems by keeping kids with ADHD busy!

-For kids with ADD/ADHD, idle time may exacerbate their symptoms and create chaos in your home.
-It is important to keep a child with ADD/ADHD busy without piling on so many things that the child becomes overwhelmed.
+For kids with ADHD, idle time may exacerbate their symptoms and create chaos in your home.
+It is important to keep a child with ADHD busy without piling on so many things that the child becomes overwhelmed.

 Children with ADHD need consistent rules that they can understand and follow.
 Make the rules of behavior for the family simple and clear.
 Write down the rules and hang them up in a place where your child can easily read them.